-"Speak to Aharon, saying, 'Any man among your descendants, throughout their generations, who has a defect, may not approach to offer up the bread of his G-d."
+"Speak to Aharon, saying, 'Any man among your descendants, throughout their generations, who has a defect, may not approach..."
 (21:17)

 The pain, discomfort, or inconvenience that bodily defects caused those priests who possessed them disqualified them from serving in the Temple, since the Temple service must be performed in unmitigated joy and good cheer.
 However, these priests were not barred from partaking of sacrificial or consecrated food (Vayikra 21:22).
 Their condition was only external; their inner essence was as pure as that of any other priest.